top of page

 Are snacks and lunch included in tuition?

-Yes.
+Yes. for all Peregrine classes except Pinquinos (infant) class.
 Healthy, balanced snacks are included in every student’s tuition.
-A hot, nutritious lunch featuring local and organic ingredients when available, is cooked by our school chefs, and is included in the tuition of every child signed up for elementary, extended care preschool or daycare preschool.
+A nutritious lunch featuring local and organic ingredients when available, is cooked

 How do we accommodate special dietary needs (allergies, vegetarianism, etc.)?